Authentication#

 SYSAND_CRED_<X>_BEARER_TOKEN=<TOKEN>

-<PATTERN> is a URL glob pattern. <X> is only a label that connects the URL pattern to its credential values.
+<PATTERN> is a URL glob pattern. <X> is only a label that connects the URL pattern to its credential values, but it is required and cannot be one of the role words BASIC_USER, BASIC_PASS, or BEARER_TOKEN.

 URL glob matching#